benschmi/count_objects_in_bucket/README.md

 python count_objects.py -b mybucket -a https://s3.example.com -k myAccessKey -s mySecretKey
 ```

-## Security Notice
-⚠️ **Do not hardcode credentials in the script if sharing or publishing it!**
-Use environment variables or a configuration file to keep them secure.

 ## License
 This project is licensed under the MIT License.